LiamNichol/Arcade-Corner-MS1/README.md

 ## Responsiveness
 ---

- Developer Tools inside a chrome brower were used to check the responsiveness of website.
+ Developer Tools inside a chrome brower were used  extensivly to check the responsiveness of website.
 Mobile, tablet and desktop sizes were tested.

-## Bugs
+## Bugs during development
 ---
-- home page events section bug when lowering down screen sizes,bug fix upcoming
+- home page events section bug when lowering down screen sizes,bug fix = display set to none when below a screensize of 600px.

+- callout section inside hero image bug when lowering down screen sizes,bug fix = display set to none when below a screensize of 600px.

 ## Version Control
 ---